-- " When the day appointed by the Bishop is come, after Morning Prayer is ended, there shall be a Sermon or Exhortation, declaring the Duty and Office of such as come to be admitted Priests; how necessary that Order is in the Church of Christ, and also how the people ought to esteem them in their Office.
-First, the Archdeacon, or, in his absence, one appointed in his stead, shall present - and the Bishop (sitting in his chair war to the holy Table) all them that shall receive the Order of Priesthood that day (each of them being decently habited) and say.
+- When the day appointed by the Bishop is come, after Morning Prayer is ended, there shall be a Sermon or Exhortation, declaring the Duty and Office of such as come to be admitted Priests; how necessary that Order is in the Church of Christ, and also how the people ought to esteem them in their Office. - ¶ First, the Archdeacon or Chaplain shall present unto the Bishop (sitting in his chair near to the Holy Table) all them that shall receive the Order of Priesthood that day (each of them being decently habited,) and say,

-DEVEREND Father in God, I present unto you these persons present, to be admitted to the Order of Priesthood.
+REVEREND Father in God, I present unto you these persons present, to be admitted to the Order of Priesthood.

-AKE heed that the persons, whom ye present unto us, be apt and meet, for their learning and godly conversation, to exercise their Ministry duly, to the honour of God, and the edifying of his Church.
+TAKE heed that the persons whom ye present unto us, be apt and meet, for their learning and godly conversation, to exercise their Ministry duly, to the honour of God, and the edifying of His Church.

-The Archdeacon shall answer.
+The Chaplain shall answer.